IslamAhmd95/python-practice-projects/real-world-projects/1.live-currency-converter/README.md

 - Demonstrates JSON parsing using built-in Python libraries

+### 🛠️ Tools & Concepts Used

+- Python Basics (variables, functions, loops, conditionals)

+- Virtual Environment (`venv`) – to isolate project dependencies

+- External API Integration – using `urllib.request` to fetch live currency rates

+- Environment Variables – using `.env` files securely with `python-dotenv`

+- JSON Handling – parsing API responses using the `json` module

+- Error Handling – using `try/except` blocks to handle invalid user input

+- User Interaction – using `input()` and while loops for a CLI-based tool

+- Code Organization – keeping config like API keys separate from logic

 ### How to Run

 1. Clone the repository and navigate to the project folder: